Weeds

 How you can help us

-Pulling or hoeing weeds would save us using weedkiller.
-We recommend wearing gloves when touching any plant you are unfamiliar with, in case you have a reaction to the sap or prickles.
-Sweeping up after can help prevent further weeds growing.
+We recommend wearing gloves when touching any plant you are not familiar with, in case you have a reaction to sap or prickles.
+Leave recently treated weeds in place, as this will allow the herbicide to reach their roots and cause dieback on the weed.

-Always make sure you can carry out any maintenance safely, wear personal protective equipment (PPE) and be aware of pedestrians, cyclists and drivers.
+The highway can be a hazardous place.
+Always make sure you carry out any maintenance safely, wear personal protective equipment (PPE) and are aware of pedestrians, cyclists and vehicle traffic.

 Report dead weeds to your district council.